-- Toll collection income is recognized at a point in time on issuance of toll tickets and M-Tags. - Profit on bank deposits is recognized on time proportionate basis.
+- Toll collection income is recognized at a point in time on issuance of toll tickets and smart cards. - Revenue from rendering of project services is recognised when the company satisfies the performance obligation over time generally when the significant acts have been completed and when transfer of control occurs or for services that are not significant transactions revenue is recognised as the services are provided. - Profit on bank deposits is recognized on time proportionate basis.